asifdotpy/open-talent-local-ai/CONTRIBUTING.md

-# Contributing to TalentAI Platform
+# Contributing to OpenTalent

-Thank you for your interest in contributing to the TalentAI Platform!
+Thank you for your interest in contributing to the OpenTalent!
 This document provides guidelines and instructions for contributing to this project.

 ## Table of Contents